What is Financial Aid?

 Financial Aid at Gonzaga

 Gonzaga strives to provide quality education to worthy students from all economic backgrounds.
-With the help of institutional merit- and need-based awards funded by generous donations from lifelong friends of Gonzaga, state grants and scholarships, federal grants and scholarships, and federal and state work study, thousands have been able to enjoy the Gonzaga experience of higher education.
-Our students are important to us, and we strive to balance each award to make that educational experience possible for many.
+With the help of institutional merit- and need-based financial aid offers funded by generous donations from lifelong friends of Gonzaga, state grants and scholarships, federal grants and scholarships, and federal and state work study, thousands have been able to enjoy the Gonzaga experience of higher education.
+Our students are important to us, and we strive to balance each financial aid offer to make that educational experience possible for many.

 Keep Your Financial Information Organized